 - Sometimes gravity will even shift around the relative positions of objects.
 For example, a character and an anvil are falling side-by-side, when suddenly the anvil starts falling a bit slower and moves laterally so it is now directly above the character's head.
 Wile E. Coyote is intimately familiar with this variant.

 - Dramatic Gravity:

 - Gravity can be suspended for just enough time to give one last comment to your opponent.
-For example, in the Looney Tunes short "High Diving Hare", Yosemite Sam, after being tricked into falling off a diving board by Bugs, rose back up for a moment to say, "Ah hate yew," before plunging again.
+For example, in the Looney Tunes short "High Diving Hare", Yosemite Sam, after being tricked into falling off a diving board by Bugs (for the fourth time), rose back up for a moment to say, "Ah hate yew," before plunging again.

 - Out On A Limb: Gravity is less powerful than other physical forces, including friction, tension, torsion and all the rest.
 Static electricity appears to be the most powerful physical force.
-This allows objects to be stacked on top of each other across an unlimited space or height; and will maintain stability even if the branch or beam they are standing on is sawed in half; so long as the pieces are touching.
+This allows objects to be stacked on top of each other across an unlimited space or height, maintaining stability even if the branch or beam they are standing on is sawed in half, so long as the pieces are touching.
 This also allows characters to balance an unlimited number of objects in their hands.

 - Counterintuitive Gravity: Items which should fall don't, when items that shouldn't, do.

 - The traditional case is a character chased up a tree and out onto a limb, as above.
 It is reasonable for them to trust their weight to a branch while the chaser is cutting through it, because sawing the branch off will make the tree fall.
 The section being removed (and the character on it) remains suspended in mid-air while the rest of the item (plus whatever object or structure had been supporting it) falls, presumably forever.note Diving boards and bridges are also prone to this effect.